 CHA Certified Instructor: Level 1 English Horsemanship

 Working with horses was not something that Christa ever decided to do.
 It wasn't really a choice but more like her life's path.
-For as long as she can remember, she's felt drawn to the beauty, power and grace of the horse, starting out at just 5 years old.
+For as long as she can remember, she's felt drawn to the beauty, power and grace of the horse, starting out at just 3 or 4 years old.
 Once she got a taste for time in the saddle, that was it, she was hooked for life!

 As a young woman, Christa volunteered during the summers, as a wrangler at a ranch camp in Alberta, playing the part of Riding Director, Wrangler and Trail Guide.
 It was there that she acquired many of her back country skills and gained experience packing and running large groups as well as managing a large herd.
 It was also where she started her first horse at the age of 14, a skill that would become a passion in the years to come.